awesomeWM/awesome/docs/01-readme.md

   generate slightly better backtraces on crashes
 - `Xephyr` or `Xvfb` for running integration tests

-## Running awesome
+## Running Awesome

-You can directly select awesome from your display manager.
-If not, you can add the following line to your .xinitrc to start awesome using startx or to `.xsession` to start awesome using your display manager:
+You can directly select Awesome from your display manager.
+If not, you can add the following line to your .xinitrc to start Awesome using startx or to `.xsession` to start Awesome using your display manager:

     exec awesome

-In order to connect awesome to a specific display, make sure that the `DISPLAY` environment variable is set correctly, e.g.:
+In order to connect Awesome to a specific display, make sure that the `DISPLAY` environment variable is set correctly, e.g.:

     DISPLAY=foo.bar:1 exec awesome

-(This will start awesome on display `:1` of the host foo.bar.)
+(This will start Awesome on display `:1` of the host foo.bar.)

 ## Configuration

-The configuration of awesome is done by creating a `$XDG_CONFIG_HOME/awesome/rc.lua` file, typically `~/.config/awesome/rc.lua`.
+The configuration of Awesome is done by creating a `$XDG_CONFIG_HOME/awesome/rc.lua` file, typically `~/.config/awesome/rc.lua`.

 An example configuration named `awesomerc.lua` is provided in the source.

 ## Troubleshooting

-On most systems any message printed by awesome (including warnings and errors) is written to `~/.xsession-errors`.
+On most systems any message printed by Awesome (including warnings and errors) is written to `~/.xsession-errors`.

-If awesome does not start or the configuration file is not producing the desired results the user should examine this file to gain insight into the problem.
+If Awesome does not start or the configuration file is not producing the desired results the user should examine this file to gain insight into the problem.